23rd Annual OATBRAN – One Awesome Tour Bike Ride Across Nevada

 Austin to Eureka – 70 miles – 2600′ climbing

 Ride Day Three starts with a quick warm-up … the remaining climb up Austin Summit cresting at 7,484′, over Bob Scott Summit at 7,195′ down and across the Big Smoky Valley and back up Hickison Summit at 6,546’.
-The remainder of the days’ ride is mostly downhill, crossing wide-open valleys with vistas that go for 20 miles.
+The remainder of the days’ ride is mostly flat with rolling rises and descents, crossing wide-open valleys with vistas that go for 20 miles.

 We’ll arrive in Eureka for a great afternoon of exploring the many historic buildings, swimming in the Eureka pool and relaxing at the Best Western Eureka Inn, complete with hot tub.